f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 As you have seen in the previous labs, we can use the Collections and Folders features of the Postman client to group REST requests logically.
-Additionally, as you've seen most of the examples so far have consisted of executing a sequence of REST request to achieve some outcome.
+Additionally, as you've seen most of the examples so far have consisted of executing a sequence of REST requests to achieve some outcome.

 In this lab, we will use a feature in Postman called the **Collection Runner (Runner)** to execute a sequence of REST requests.
 Using the Runner we can